zalando/postgres-operator/docs/administrator.md

 on one of the other running instances (preferably replicas if they do not lag behind).
 You can test restoring backups by [cloning](user.md#how-to-clone-an-existing-postgresql-cluster) clusters.

+If you need to provide a [custom clone environment](#custom-pod-environment-variables) copy existing variables about your setup (backup location, prefix, access keys etc.) and prepend the `CLONE_` prefix to get them copied to the correct directory within Spilo.

 ## Logical backups